 - Floral pattern designed by Designer and Art Director, Jennica Atkinson

-- Rust, yellow and green floral pattern block printed by hand using natural, plant-based dyes - please note, due to the nature of hand blocking, pattern variations may occur and look different from the photos!
+- Rust background with a yellow, green and black floral pattern block printed by hand using natural, plant-based dyes - please note, due to the nature of hand blocking, pattern variations may occur and look different from the photos!

 - Billowy sleeves with tailored button cuffs